 A lemon bar with a crust you will want to use for everything!
 These bars are truly something to talk about with their sweet and tangy creamy filling baked on top a gluten-free buttery crust.
 They are made with low glycemic sugar to cut calories and keep sugar content down.

 I have been dying to make lemon bars for years and finally got my hands into squeezing and juicing the lemons our neighbor shared with us.
-Just enough for fresh lemonade and to make a couple of batches of these bars.
+Just enough for fresh lemonade, lemon salt water, and to make a couple of batches of these bars.
 Y’all are truly going to love them and I am thrilled to finally have a recipe for you!

 The creamy texture is divine in a “sink your teeth right-in” kinda way.